BekaHabesha/alx-higher_level_programming/0x00-python-hello_world/README.md

-#                  TASKS
+# PROJECT TASKS (Mandatory and Advanced)

-# @ Mandatory_Tasks (From Task 0 to 10)
+# @MANDATORY_TASKS (From Task 0 to 10)

 # N0.
 0. Run Python file
   * 0-run
     * Write a shell script that runs a Python script.
       * The Python file name will be saved in the environment variable $PYFILE

 # No. 1.
 Run inline
   * 1-run_inline
     * Write a shell script that runs Python code.
       * The Python code will be saved in the environment variable $PYFILE

 # No. 2.
 Hello, print
   * 2-print.py
     * Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
       * Use the function print

 # No. 3.
 Print integer
   * 3-print_number.py